• Home

 On our Doorstep

 The Epynt Way is accessible from the top of our driveway.
-This 65kms circular path, accessible on foot, bike or horse, was created by the MOD after the Epynt clearance in 1940 with the forced eviction of the Mynydd Epynt community when 200 men, women and children were evicted from their homes, which included 54 farms and a pub.
+This 65kms circular path was created by the MOD after the Epynt clearance in 1940 with the forced eviction of the Mynydd Epynt community when 200 men, women and children were evicted from their homes, which included 54 farms and a pub.
+The Epynt Visitor Centre is worth a trip to find out more about this event.
+It's a lovely 10 mile drive via Llangammarch and onto the B4519 from Garth to Upper Chapel.
 EPYNT WAY

 Crychan Forest -3 miles